 1. Anchorman: The Legend of Ron Burgundy (2004)

-Brian Fantana is a self-proclaimed ladies' man with his own fragrance.
+Paul Rudd's Brian Fantana is a self-proclaimed ladies man with his own fragrance.
 He's persistent in his pursuit of women, in his showing off of his own pride, in everything beyond his role for the news.

-But the field reporter's confidence is challenged when female anchor Veronica Corningstone (Christina Applegate) joins the news team.
+But his confidence is challenged when female anchor Veronica Corningstone (played by Christina Applegate) joins the news team.

-With a suave mustache and 1970s hairdo, Rudd breathed life to the pompous reporter whose right-hand-man attitude so perfectly complements the showboating of Ron Burgundy (Will Ferrell).
-With him on-screen 60% of the time, Brian Fantana works every time.
+With a suave mustache and 1970s hairdo, Rudd breathed life to the pompous reporter, whose right-hand-man attitude so perfectly complements the showboating of Will Ferrell's Ron Burgundy.